defilippomattia/open-computing-nba-teams/README.md

 # Open Computing - NBA Teams
 This is a publicly available dataset repository made at Open Computing course lab at University of Zagreb, Faculty of Electrical Engineering and Computing (FER).
 The dataset provides information about the teams and players in NBA.
+At the moment, there are 10 teams available and 3 players are listed for each team.
 # Dataset
 |            	|                                     	|
 |-------------------	|-----------------------------------------------------------	|